-In 2011, the rules have changed for the points system.
+In 2014, the rules have changed for the points system.
 Flat stages will have only one intermediary sprint, rather than three, with points going to the first 15 riders.
 The goal is to encourage sprinters to be involved in the main pack (peloton) after a small group of riders has escaped off the front (breakaway).
-Additionally, winning a stage now carries more weight than it has in past years.
+Additionally, winning a stage now carries more weight than it has in the past.

 Can you imagine your legs powering your bicycle at speeds greater than 40 miles per hour on a flat section of road?

 The daily prize for the winner of the green jersey is ?6,000 EUR (roughly $8,668 USD).

 The three most favored riders to wear the green jersey include Mark Cavendish (team HTC-Highroad), Tyler Farrar (Garmin-Cerv?lo) and Tom Boonen (Quick Step)

 Polka Dot Jersey

 The best climbers are recognized with the polka dot jersey and they will fight hard to be crowned King of the Mountain (KOM).
 KOM points are awarded for the finish place on key climbs within the race as well as position on hilltop finishes.

 The scoring system for 2014 has also changed for the men climbing for polka dots.
 Finish line summit wins earn double points only for the Category 1, Category 2 and Hors Cat?gorie (beyond categorization) climbs.
 For reference, a Category 1 climb has an average grade of 6 percent and is roughly 20 kilometers (12.4 miles) long.
 Your average highway overpass is around 4 percent grade.